kmg731/kmg731/README.md

 I've got my own little blog over at https://zhaba.dev where I post all kinds of CS related stuff.
 I like to document my projects, write tutorials about things I think are interesting and just share my thoughts.

-- My main project right now is an expression evaluator in C.  It's not much, but I think it's a good first step to learning more about how interpreters and compilers work.
+- My main project right now is a tool for comparing sorting algorithms written in C.

-- I'm currently learning about linux systems programming, learning more about C and taking some MOOCs for bash scripting.
+- I always keep myself very busy learning about CS and programming.
+Right now, I'm trying to gain a deeper understanding of C and build more complex applications.
+  I'm also using some spare time to play around with Go.
+With C, I'm working on projects that deal with the more technical/theoretical/math heavy aspects of CS.
+  I may try to implement gradient descent in C, though I don't exactly know how ambitious that is at the moment.
+  With Go, I'm working on just getting a feel for the language while porting over some of my older C projects to see how both languages compare.

 - My other hobbies mainly center around literature and translation.
 My two main foreign languages are Russian and Japanese and I love to translate literature from both languages when I have some spare time.
 I also try to learn more languages when I can.
 I also love doing computer art, like 3D modeling and pixel art.
-I also just recently got a 3D printer so I've been excitedly digging into that.
+I also just got a 3D printer and have been having a lot of fun modeling things in blender, printing them and then painting them.

 <!--
 **kmg731/kmg731** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.